vivek-sheta/Portfolio/README.md

 # Portfolio

-This is a personal portfolio project developed by [Vivek Sheta](https://github.com/vivek-sheta).
-It showcases Vivek's skills, projects, and experiences.
+This is a personal portfolio project.

 ## Usage